Noga, Israel: History

-The moshav was founded in 1955 by Jewish refugees to Israel from the Kingdom of Iraq and Pahlavy Iran on part of the land of the depopulated Arab village of al-Faluja.
+The moshav was founded in 1955 by Jewish refugees to Israel from the Kingdom of Iraq and Pahlavi Iran, at a site near the former depopulated Arab village of al-Faluja.
 The name "Noga" is symbolic of the brightness of Jewish Zionist settlement in Hevel Lakhish and named after Biblical Proverbs 4:18; "But the path of the righteous is as the light of dawn".